.

 Then, the hum.

-Music goes ghost, all signal, no skin,
+Music went ghost, all signal, no skin,

 nothing to hold.